-The Direction states that an employee will only qualify as a furloughed employee if he or she has agreed in writing that they will cease to carry out any work in relation to their employment (and this is satisfied where it is done electronically e.g. by email).
-However, the Guidance (issued after the Direction) says that whilst employers must notify the employee in writing that they have been furloughed, there is no need to obtain a response in writing from employees confirming their agreement (provided that they have consented).
+The First Direction stated that employees would only qualify as furloughed employees where they had agreed in writing that they would cease to carry out any work in relation to their employment (and this could be satisfied electronically e.g. by email).
+However, this was contrary to the Guidance (issued after the First Direction), which said that whilst employers must notify employees in writing that they have been furloughed, there was no need to obtain a response in writing from employees confirming their agreement (provided that they have consented).